RUSSIA: 32nd Jehovah's Witness criminal conviction

 Muslims who meet to study the works of late Turkish theologian Said Nursi also face prosecution under the Extremism Law, and in particular under Criminal Code Article 282.2, Parts 1 and 2 for "continuing the activities" of "Nurdzhular", a "banned extremist organisation" which Muslims in Russia deny exists.

 The Judge punished Ivashin under Criminal Code Article 282.2, Part 1 ("Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity").
-He intends to appeal, the European Association of Jehovah's Witnesses stated on 1 April.
+He intends to appeal, Jehovah's Witnesses stated on 1 April.

 Should his appeal be unsuccessful and the verdict enter legal force, Ivashin will be on probation for three and a half years.
 If he is convicted of any other offence during this time – including any continued Jehovah's Witness activities – he may have to serve the full term in prison, as well as any sentence imposed for the later offence.